9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Many blogs about personal finance are aimed at beginners (helping people understand how to get out of debt, for instance, or how to create their first budget).
 But other types of blogs in personal finance are targeted at people with greater wealth and experience, covering topics like how to invest in the stock market or how to maximize your retirement savings.

-Personal finance blogs can be monetized in lots of different ways—affiliate marketing is particularly popular in this niche and advertising can bring in strong revenue.
-Mr. Money Mustache is one of my favorite examples of successful personal finance blogs.
+Personal finance blogs can be monetized in many different ways.
+Affiliate marketing is particularly popular in this niche, and advertising can bring in strong revenue.
+Mr. Money Mustache is one of my favorite examples of a successful personal finance blog.

 3. Self-Improvement Blogs

 Self-improvement is another huge niche, making it one of the most popular types of blogs today.
-It can encompass other topics like health, but the focus of self-improvement blogs tends to be more holistic.
+While it can encompass other topics like health, the focus of self-improvement blogs tends to be more holistic.

 Self-Improvement Blogs (Reading a Book with Coffee Image)

-These types of blogs can take a range of approaches, from practical “how to be more productive” tips to esoteric spiritual advice.
+These blogs can take a range of approaches, from practical “how to be more productive” tips to esoteric spiritual advice.

 Like health and wellness and personal finance, the self-improvement niche isn’t going out of fashion any time soon.
-In fact, it’s an even more “evergreen” niche than either of those, as plenty of self-improvement advice is truly timeless, with wisdom from centuries ago still applying today.
+It’s an even more “evergreen” niche than either of those, as plenty of self-improvement advice is truly timeless, with wisdom from centuries ago still applying today.

 Self-improvement blogs can be monetized in a wide variety of ways.
-That could include offering courses or paid-for private communities, promoting affiliate products, or running advertising.
-Zen Habits is one of my favorite of these types of blogs killing it in the self-improvement space.
+These could include offering courses or paid-for private communities, promoting affiliate products, or running advertising.
+Zen Habits is one of my favorite of these types of blogs, and it is killing it in the self-improvement space.

 4. Small Business Blogs

-With the “great resignation” of 2021, more people than ever are looking to for small business ideas to start.
+With the “great resignation” of 2021, more people than ever are looking for small business ideas.

 Small Business Blogs (Types of Blogs to Start Example) Choosing an Idea